Kytha-archives/pbr-renderer/README.md

 ![image](https://user-images.githubusercontent.com/33584092/141251215-83b1e876-6381-4b3e-98cd-393ec0a3963f.png)

 There are quite a few parts to this system.
-When instatiated, the model object will load in a assimp scene from a file on disk.
+When instantiated, the model object will load in a assimp scene from a file on disk.
 It then processes this into multiple meshes.
-All vertex data for each mesh is processed into a vertex buffer with an opionated layout.
+All vertex data for each mesh is processed into a vertex buffer with an opinionated layout.
 At the minimum, the mesh must specify position and normal data for each vertex.
-The vertex buffer layout also accomadates for tangent, binormal, and texture coordinate data.
+The vertex buffer layout also accommodates for tangent, binormal, and texture coordinate data.
 The indices are also processed into an index buffer.
-These buffers are grouped togther to form a vertex array.
+These buffers are grouped together to form a vertex array.
 In addition, Each mesh is capable of having it's own material (in future these materials would be in a shared library owned by the Model).
 Each material will be capable of storing multiple texture maps (albedo, normal, metallic, roughness).

-The structure for the renderer was explained in the previous section, but this diagram demenstrates how the renderer relates to the model system.
+The structure for the renderer was explained in the previous section, but this diagram demonstrates how the renderer relates to the model system.

 ## End-to-end Renderer Pipeline